Uche05/ci-p1-ailib/README.md

 ![Screenshot]()
 - As a new user, I would want to identify the brand on social media such as Facebook or Instagram.
 ![Screenshot]()
+- As a new user, I want to see a brief video on what AI Lib is about

 ### Returning Site Users